 DIASources are sources detected on difference images (those with the signal-to-noise ratio S/N > transSNR after correlation with the PSF profile, with transSNR defined in the SRD and presently set to 5).
 They represent changes in flux with respect to a deep template.
+Detections with high probability of being instrumental non-astrophysical artifacts may be excluded.
 Physically, a DIASource may be an observation of new astrophysical object that was not present at that position in the template image (for example, an asteroid), or an observation of flux change in an existing source (for example, a variable star).
 Their flux can be negative (eg., if a source present in the template image reduced its brightness, or moved away).
-Their shape can be complex (eg., trailed, for a source with proper motion approaching $\sim \text{deg/day}$, or "dipole-like", if an object's observed position exhibits an offset - true or apparent - compared to its position on the template).
+Their shape can be complex (eg., trailed, for a source with proper motion approaching $\sim \deg/\deg$, or "dipole-like", if an object's observed position exhibits an offset - true or apparent - compared to its position on the template).
 Some DIASources will be caused by background fluctuations; with transSNR = 5, we expect about one such false positive per CCD (of the order 200,000 per typical night).
 The expected number of false positives due to background fluctuations is a very strong function of adopted transSNR: a change of transSNR by 0.5 results in a variation of an order of magnitude, and a change of transSNR by unity changes the number of false positives by about two orders of magnitude.

 Clusters of DIASources detected on visits taken at different times are associated with either a DIAObject or an SSObject, to represent the underlying astrophysical phenomenon.
-The association can be made in two different ways: by assuming the underlying phenomenon is an object within the Solar System moving on an orbit around the Sun19, or by assuming it transSNR
+The association can be made in two